rbccps-iisc/cp313/assignment_1/readme.md

 ## Assignment
 1. Plot live /odom and /odom_rf2o on rViz.
 (Instructions for plotting data on rViz can be found online and is part of the assignment.)
 2. Use the utilities provided by ROS to obtain a time freeze (complete data) from the ROSBag and plot the same using matplotlib.
 3. Considering the above, perform dead reckoning, i.e., 2-D position and pose (x,y,$\theta$) estimation, using just the IMU data.
-Compare with IMU (use matplotlib).
+Compare with wheel odometry (use matplotlib).
+4. More tasks will be added later.

 ## Submission Format
 1. Folder name should be assignment_1_<your_name> and should contain folders /code /figures and report.pdf.